nivlab/nivturk/docs/detailed-documentation/getting-started.md

 #### Overview of NivTurk code
 The NivTurk code lives in the `app` folder of the repo.
 User-defined html pages live in the `app/templates/` subfolder, and your experiment's static files (images, audio, videos, JavaScript libraries, et cetera) live in the `app/static/` subfolder.

-With the exception of the `app.ini` file, which you may need to update if you are recruiting on Prolific (see below), you should not need to change any of the code in the `app` folder.
-Instead, you can set up your experiment by changing the code in `app/templates/experiment.html` and by adding all of the necessary files to `app/static/`.
+With the exception of the `app.ini` file, which you may need to update if you are recruiting on Prolific (see [here](../prolific) for more information), you should not need to change any of the code in the `app` folder.
+A minimal experiment set-up will involve

+- changing the code in `app/templates/experiment.html` to implement your task, and
+- adding all of the necessary task files to `app/static/`

 See the [Code architecture](../architecture/) page for more information on the role played by each of the specific NivTurk files in the `app` folder.